kennysmithed/oels2022/oels_practical_wk10_notes.md

 n_clicks_required = 1;
 ```

-In that case it might make sense to remove the looping trial that handles the repeated-clicking step, and just have participants select a label to send, but that is more work.
+In that case it might make sense to remove the looping trial that handles the repeated-clicking step, and just have participants select a label to send, but that is more work for you.

 ### How could you manipulate production effort in the other direction, making long labels even more effortful to produce?